 The grand prize is $5000 and there are $2,000 prizes for the winning submissions in four categories!

 Aquatic Informatics is proud to be sponsor of the “Data Quality Assurance” category.
 More data from more sources are available for the Great Lakes region today than ever before.
 This presents an opportunity to garner greater insights.
 It also has its challenges.
 In particular, data from various websites and data portals vary widely by data quality … and in many cases the quality of the data to the user remains unknown.
 Utilizing data of an unknown quality can have massive impacts on the derived data products, which can, in certain circumstances, lead to the wrong water resource management decisions.

 The Challenge is now closed

 For the “Data Quality Assurance” challenge, participants are invited to use open data from the GLOS data portal to develop new tools that quantify data quality.
 Such a solution would ideally look at large data volumes, then automatically evaluate the quality of the data when selected by a data consumer.
 This solution would empower data consumers in the Great Lakes region to ensure that the data they use are fit for purpose.

 Submission are due by 3PM Eastern on August 15 and the winners will be notified September 15, 2016.

 In addition to encouraging participation, I would like to wish everyone much luck in the 2016 GLOS Data Challenge!

 This eBook examines the current standards for characterizing and communicating data quality.
 Discover how qualifying your data can build confidence.
-Get a FREE copy here.
+Get your copy here.